 - When it is placed in a non-uniform magnetic field.
 It has a strong tendency to move from the weaker part to the stronger part of the magnetic field.

 - It depends on the temperature.
-At a particular temperature, a ferromagnetic substance is converted into paramagnetic.
+At a particular temperature, a ferromagnetic substance is converted into paramagnetic one.
 This temperature is called the Curie temperature.